poshaughnessy/peteroshaughnessy.com/src/content/posts/2026-02-01-ai-ethics-safety-the-only-way-is-ethics.md

 If we don't hit some kind of unforeseen wall, it seems reasonable to expect the field of AI (not necessarily LLMs on their own) to keep progressing like this.

-But really there's no consensus on the timeframe for it.
+Dario Amodei's prediction is on the most bullish side, but a lot of independent researchers think we're likely to reach AGI in the next few years too.
+The "Research Community Prediction Date" from [The AGI Clock](https://theagiclock.com/) is 2036.
+On Metacalculus, the online forecasting platform, the [aggregate prediction is 2033](https://www.metaculus.com/questions/5121/date-of-artificial-general-intelligence/).

+We could perhaps take some comfort from the fact that plenty of people disagree too — it's safe to say there's no real consensus.

 <img src="/images/posts/2026-02-01-responsible-ai/espai.jpg" alt="2023 Expert Survey on Progress in AI (ESPAI) graph showing Probability of HLMI on the y-axis and Year (2025 to around 2124) on the x-axis"/>

 This is a chart from the [2023 Expert Survey on Progress in AI](https://wiki.aiimpacts.org/ai_timelines/predictions_of_human-level_ai_timelines/ai_timeline_surveys/2023_expert_survey_on_progress_in_ai).
 They used the term Higher Level Machine Intelligence (HLMI) rather than AGI, with the definition: _"when unaided machines can accomplish every task better and more cheaply than human workers"_.

 The bold lines are the aggregate forecasts from the thousands of experts they surveyed.
 The faint lines in the background are a random subset of the individual predictions, showing how much they differ.
 In other words, how little agreement there really is.
+(Although the aggregate prediction became significantly more bullish, in the space of one year between surveys).

-And for some reassurance, here's a quote I like from Matt Clifford, a former AI advisor to the UK government, on The Rest is Politics podcast:
+On the reassuring side, here's a quote I like from Matt Clifford, a former AI advisor to the UK government, on The Rest is Politics podcast:

 > _"I think we live in a very complex, high-friction world where actually intelligence is so multi-dimensional... and humans are just so versatile and so well evolved to deal with the world that we actually live in...
 I think humans will have comparative advantage in a bunch of things for a very long time."_